Going through the phases

 - Dentists are now open for urgent procedures

 - Meetings outside have been expanded to up to 2 households that can meet at a time and on one day (with an inside toilet now able to be used)

 - Those living alone or a single parent with kids under 18 can form extended household groups, and

 - Those shielding can now take exercise (including non-contact activities) such as playing golf.

+How is the easing of the lockdown affecting your volunteering programme?
 Please contact email@example.com using the subject line ‘Roundup’.